Xeronaus/Cedaruke/README.md

 - Review the mod

 # Current Development
-This mod is currently under development.
+Most content in the mod is currently under development.
 It may contain unfinished features, unbalanced contents, stability issues and bugs.
-Don't expect a perfect working mod yet.
-Please be patient.

 I will be focusing 1 planet at a time, to develop it obviously.
+I also will be keep updating the status and provide the information of mod parts that are currently in development and finished.
+In the meantime, you can just wait and do something else or maybe help me if you like and can.